p4fpga/p4fpga/README.md

 https://groups.google.com/forum/#!forum/p4fpga-dev

-Send support requests to p4fpga-dev@googlegroups.com
+As a member of P4FPGA-dev, you can send support requests to p4fpga-dev@googlegroups.com

 # Build P4FPGA from Source